Skip to main content

 You can file a W-2 form electronically with SSA or send a paper form via post or mail.

-Below, we’ve shared the quick step by step process to fill a W-2 form:
+Below, we’ve shared the quick step-by-step process to fill out a W-2 form:

 • Next, fill the boxes for reporting certain tax types such as wages (box 1), federal income tax withheld (box 2), social security wages (box 3), and Medicare tax withheld (box 5).

-• You can file the completed W-2 form electronically with Social Security Administration (SSA) or send it via post or mail.
-The filled copy must also be sent to employee.
+• You can file the completed W-2 form electronically with the Social Security Administration (SSA) or send it via post or mail.
+The filled copy must also be sent to the employee.

 What is Form W-9?